Bamberg City Hall

-Bamberg City Hall, located in Bamberg, South Carolina is a municipal city hall.
-It is an example of the type of early twentieth-century style of governmental building designed by the Anderson, South Carolina firm of Sayre and Baldwin.
-A number of architectural details of this three-story brick and cast stone building are also noteworthy.
+Bamberg City Hall, located in Bamberg, South Carolina was a municipal city hall.
+It was an example of the type of early twentieth-century style of governmental building designed by the Anderson, South Carolina firm of Sayre and Baldwin.
+A number of architectural details of this three-story brick and cast stone building were also noteworthy.
 The building was listed in the National Register of Historic Places on September 28, 2004.
+It was destroyed by a tornado in January 2024.